An Optimal Algorithm for Finding Champions in Tournament Graphs: Lower bounds

 \begin{theorem} Any deterministic algorithm that finds a champion in a tournament graph $T$ with $n$ vertices and with $\ell$ matches lost by the champion requires $\Omega(\ell n)$ arc lookups. \end{theorem}

 \begin{proof} The lower bound is proved by using an adversarial argument.
 Assume that an algorithm claims that a vertex $u$, losing $\ell$ matches, is a champion by performing $\frac{1}{2}\ell (n-1)$ arc lookups.
-There must exist a node $v$ such that the algorithm has unfolded less than $\ell$ arcs incident to $v$.
-We thus can make $v$ to win more matches than $u$ by setting $v$'s unfolded matches, then let the algorithm be incorrect.
+There must exist a node $v$ such that the algorithm has performed less than $\ell$ lookups of arcs incident to $v$.
+We thus can let the algorithm be incorrect by adversarially setting $v$ as the winner of those matches, so that $v$ wins more matches than $u$.
 In other words any correct algorithm, claiming that a vertex $u$ is a champion with $\ell$ matches lost, must be able to certificate its answer by showing: 1) a list of $n - 1 - \ell$ matches won by $u$ and 2) a list of $\ell$ matches lost by any other vertex $v$. \end{proof}

-\subsection{Randomized lower bound}
+\subsection{Randomized Lower Bound}

-We just proved that no deterministic algorithm can unfold $\o\l(\ell n\r)$ arcs and output a correctness certificate.
+We just proved that no deterministic algorithm can perform $o(\ell n)$ arc lookups and output a correctness certificate.
 Now we extend such a non-existence result to any randomized algorithm, which is allowed to be wrong with a fixed probability.
-This section is devoted to prove the following theorem stating that it does not exist a Monte Carlo algorithm that finds the Copeland winner by unfolding $\o\l(\ell n\r)$ arcs.
+This section is devoted to prove the following theorem stating that it does not exist a Monte Carlo algorithm that finds the Copeland winner with $o(\ell n)$ arc lookups.

-\begin{theorem} Given a tournament $T$ with $n$ vertices and with $\ell$ matches lost by the champion, it does not exist a randomized algorithm that unfolds $\o\l(\ell n\r)$ arcs and outputs the Copeland winner of $T$ with fixed positive probability. \end{theorem}
+\begin{theorem} Given a tournament $T$ with $n$ vertices and with $\ell$ matches lost by the champion, it does not exist a randomized algorithm that performs $o(\ell n)$ arc lookups and outputs the Copeland winner of $T$ with fixed positive probability. \end{theorem}

 To prove the theorem above, we need to define the auxiliary problem below and operate a reduction. \begin{definition}[Anomalous Row Problem] Given a matrix $M \in \mathbb{F}_2^{k \times m}$ such that every row but one presents $k + 1$ zeroes and the remaining one presents $k$ zeroes, find the $k$-zeroes row. \end{definition}